muppet9010/factorio-muppet-streamer/README.md

 - If includeHandCrafting is `true`; Any hand crafting by players will be cancelled and the ingredients added into the shared items.
 To limit the UPS impact from this, each item stack (icon in crafting queue) that is cancelled will have any ingredients greater than 4 full player inventories worth dropped on the ground rather than included into the shared items.
 Multiple separate crafts will be individually handled and so have their own limits.
 This will come into play in the example of a player filling up their inventory with stone and starts crafting stone furnaces, then refills with stone and does this again 4 times sequentially, thus having a huge number of queued crafting items.
 As these crafts would all go into 1 craft item (icon in the queue).
 - All attempts are made to give the items to players, but as a last resort they will be dropped on the ground.
 In large quantities this can cause a UPS stutter as the core Factorio game engine handles it.
 This will arise if players have all their different inventories full and have long crafting queues with extra items already used in these crafts.
 - This command can be UPS intensive for large player numbers (10/20+), if players have very large modded inventories, or if lots of players are hand crafting lots of things.
 In these cases the server may pause for a moment or two until the effect completes.
 This feature has been refactored multiple times for UPS improvements, but ultimately does a lot of API commands and inventory manipulation which is UPS intensive.
 - When the option `extractArmorEquipment` is enabled any items extracted from armor equipment grids will lose their electric charge.
-This is default Factorio behaviour during the process of removing equipment from the equipment grid.
+This is default Factorio behavior during the process of removing equipment from the equipment grid.

 #### Distribution Logic